jeff4/bionotes.github.io/_comp/css.md

 ***

 ### 15.4.3 Using a Path p.
 401
+* Instead of using a transparent image, we can wrap text by using a *path keywords:* **circle()**, **ellipse()**, **polygon()**.
+* See Fig 15-14, 15-15, 15-16, 15-17 on p.
+401-403 to see examples.
+* This can become quite annoying quite quickly. see all the pixel points on pg.
+403!
+They had to be manually gathered by opening the image in Photoshop.

 ### 15.4.4 CSS Shape Resources p.
 403
+* There are some finer points regarding CSS Shapes that don't fit in the JNR book.
+* See p.
+403 for more resources.
+* Exercise 15-2 on p.
+404 applies shapes around floats for the Black Goose Bakery.

 ***

+## 10/22/2024
 ## 15.5 Positioning Basics p.
 405
+* Many ways of positioning: relative, absolute on the page, relatvie to the viewport, etc.
 ### 15.5.1 Types of Positioning

 ### 15.5.2 Specifying Position